top of page

 Salt to taste

-Remove the stems and seed from the chilies by cutting them in half.
+Remove the stems and seeds from the chillies by cutting them in half.
 Toast lightly on a pan for a few seconds till they turn a dark brown.
 Careful not to burn them.
-Soak the chilies in hot water for 30 minutes completely submerged.
+Soak the chillies in hot water for 30 minutes, ensuring they are completely submerged.

-Toast the sesame seeds lightly on a small frying pan till lightly browned.
+Toast the sesame seeds lightly in a small frying pan till lightly browned.
 Set aside

 Toast the cloves, cinnamon stick and allspice berry on the same pan till aromatic and fragrant.
 Cool completely.
 Add all the whole spices to a coffee mill and grind into a fine powder.
 Set aside.

-Add 2 tablespoons oil to a pan and fry the onions and garlic till lightly browned.
+Add two tablespoons of oil to a pan and fry the onions and garlic till lightly browned.
 Remove.
-In the same pan fry the bread till browned.
+In the same pan, fry the bread till browned.
 Finally, fry the plantain till lightly colored.
 Set aside to cool.

-Remove the seeds and ribs from the soaked chilies.
+Remove the seeds and ribs from the soaked chillies.
 Add to a blender.
-Strain the soaking liquid and add to the blender.
-Also add all the other ingredients and purée to a fine paste.
-The chilies have a tough skin and you will have to let the blender run for a few minutes.
-Do not add to much water at this stage, just enough to make a smooth purée without having to scrape the sides down continuously.
+Strain the soaking liquid and add it to the blender.
+Also, add all the other ingredients and purée to a fine paste.
+The chillies have a tough skin, and you will have to let the blender run for a few minutes.
+Do not add too much water at this stage, just enough to make a smooth purée without having to scrape the sides down continuously.

-Add the 4 tablespoons oil to a deep saucepan and add the purée taking care to scrape every last bit.
+Add the four tablespoons of oil to a deep saucepan and add the purée, taking care to scrape every last bit.
 Add the chocolate.
-Fry on a medium heat stirring very often till the purée cooks down and the oil begins to rise to the surface and form small pools.
-Take care the purée does not stick to the bottom of the pan and burn.
+Fry on medium heat, stirring frequently, until the purée cooks down and the oil begins to rise to the surface, forming small pools.
+Take care that the purée does not stick to the bottom of the pan and burn.
 Taste and adjust for salt if needed.
 The sauce should be very thick, almost solid at this point.

 To finish:

 Add the chicken and just enough stock from the chicken to create a thick liquid.
-You, do not have to use all the stock.
+You do not have to use all the stock.
 Mix well and taste.
-Cook for an additional 15 minutes so the flavors are absorbed by the chicken shreds.
+Cook for an additional 15 minutes so the chicken shreds absorb the flavours.
 Adjust the consistency to be just sloppy enough.
 Use in tacos, burritos or quesadillas.

 For the vegetarian version:

 Use paneer as a substitute for the chicken.
-Cut paneer into long thin strips.
+Cut paneer into long, thin strips.
 Simmer in the stock for 10-15 minutes.
 Strain and keep the stock.
-Mix in with the mole and simmer for an additional 10 minutes.
+Add the mole mixture and simmer for an additional 10 minutes.
 Taste and adjust seasonings.

 Roasted arbor chilli salsa cruda